 Here is how it works in more detail:

-Publishers and publishing service providers receive membership income from the OBC, 10%-12.5% of which goes back to the OBC for operating expenses and to a collective fund for the development of technical and other resources needed over time by the member initiatives of the OBC.
+Publishers and publishing service providers receive subscription income from the OBC, 10%-12.5% of which goes back to the OBC for operating expenses and to a collective fund for the development of technical and other resources needed over time by the member initiatives of the OBC.

 Supporters receive benefits offered by publishers and publishing service providers, including annual activity and finances reports, discounts for print books, usage metrics, governance roles, catalogue records, interoperable metadata, and access to back catalogue content.

 Joining the OBC empowers supporting institutions, publishers, and publishing service providers to collaborate on a consortial funding model for open access books in which public resources are gathered from multiple institutions across the world – an extremely cost-effective method for funding open access books in which no single institution bears a disproportionate cost, and collectively, we increase and amplify a body of research that is openly available to research and learning communities worldwide.